 A close study of the above scriptures lets us know several things.

 - The animals consisted of every beast of the field.
 This did not include house pets such as dogs, cats, etc.

 - Adam named the animal group and not every animal within that group.

 - Adam was responsible for naming every fowl of the air but he cannot be given credit for naming the different kinds of fish or sea creatures.
 Review the scriptures above.

 - Adam did not have to go out to find the animals he named.
 God brought the animals to Adam and left it up to Adam to name them.
-That save Adam a considerable amount of time.
+That saved Adam a considerable amount of time.

 Adam Did Not Name All Animals We See Today

 Adam did not name all animals we see on earth today.
 He named only the groups.
 For example, he did not name every kind of animal.
 He did not name the many species we know about.

 Notice God had not created the woman when Adam was given this major task.
 God deliberately did it this way so that Adam would readily see that the woman was different when she was created.
 It was to demonstrate to Adam that animals were quite different from humans.

 How Adam Knew What To Name the Animals

-When God created Adam, he was not a baby.
+Adam was not a baby when God created him.
 He was already a mature human being.
 He didn't have to learn to crawl, walk, or talk like babies have to do today.